The UK Medicines and Healthcare products Regulatory Agency (MHRA) has released details of GMP inspection deficiencies from last year.

 Top of the list again (as it was for 2015) are Quality System deficiencies, racking up 38 critical, 449 major and 772 other findings.
 In contrast to 2015, second, third, fourth and fifth in the list were Sterility Assurance, Production, Complaints and recalls and Qualification/Validation.
 Out of the top 5 in 2015, only Complaints and Recalls and Quality System findings remain, with Documentation, Quality Control and Computerised Systems dropping to numbers 9, 10 and 7 respectively.
 However, the top 10 deficiency groups in general remain very similar over both years only with the rankings changing.

 Chapter 1 of the EU Guidelines for GMP deals with the Pharmaceutical Quality System.
-The report identifies sections 1.4 and 1.8 as those with the most amount of findings, which is perhaps unsurprising since Section 1.4 deals with 17 specific requirements that make a Pharmaceutical Quality System suitable for the manufacture of medicinal products, and section 1.8 deals with the basic principles of GMP.
+The report identifies sections 1.4 and 1.8 as those with the most amount of findings, which is perhaps unsurprising since Section 1.4 deals with 17 specific requirements that make a Pharmaceutical Quality Assurance System suitable for the manufacture of medicinal products, and section 1.8 deals with the basic principles of GMP.

 Examples of deficiencies are provided, amongst which are the following: